DCully/pytempo/README.md

 If you open up a 16-bit, 44100Hz audio file and feed its data into an instance of a `TempoDetector`, the detector will (from a separate thread) publish BPM data into the publisher you injected at runtime.

-The `scripts/detect_tempo` executable demonstrates how to use the module in code.
+The `scripts/detect_tempo.py` example script demonstrates how to use the module in code.

+The test cases in `test/pytempo_test.py` demonstrate that this algorithm correctly detects the BPM of several pop song samples to within 3 BPM.

 ## How?
 The TempoDetector class aggregates and processes samples in batches of1024 samples at a time.
 It computes the